 If you have a safe, store anything of value that might be in plain sight or in the spaces potential buyers will look (and they’ll look everywhere).
 Otherwise, keep them with you when you vacate your home.

 How will your agent access your home?
 Will they meet you at the house?
 Do they have a key?
 How will they let you know it’s OK to return home and at what time do they expect that to be?
-Get all the information before you leave because once you’re gone, you won’t want to distract your agent from selling your home.
+Get all the information before you leave because once you’re gone, you won’t want to distract your real estate agent from selling your home.

 Are your sprinklers on a timer?
 Turn them off so they don’t go off while your agent is showing the property.